 If you’ve caught the bike bug, there are heaps of trails you can take – road cycling, mountain biking, BMX, so take your pick.
-If you’re getting competitive (even if it’s only against yourself) then there are ways that you can really boost your performance.
-A good place to start is your diet – and alongside eating right, you might want to consider supplements for cycling to get the most out of your ride.
+When you start to competitive (even if it’s only against yourself) then there are ways that you can really boost your performance.
+A good place to start is your diet — and alongside eating right, you might want to consider supplements for cycling to get the most out of your ride.

 Should You Try Cycling Supplements?

 Are you lagging at the back of the pack, or did you fly off the start only to hit the wall at halfway?
 Whether it’s road cycling or mountain biking, pushing it hard for kilometres makes you an endurance athlete, so you need to fuel your body with this in mind.
 Alongside a balanced diet, taking the right supplements for cycling could be the difference between a Froome-like performance and the ultimate fail.
 Here’s a few that we wouldn’t hit the road or trail without.